Frequently Asked Questions

 Q. Can I go abroad?

 A. Yes!
 And please try to do so if you can.
-Talk to the committee about specific sites that might allow you to do things like complete a hospital-based internship, complete a pre-med requirement like physics, or take the MCATs abroad.
+Talk to the committee about specific sites that might allow you to do things like complete a hospital-based internship or take courses related to health.
+Please note, though, that most health professions programs will not accept pre-requisite courses from international institutions.

 Q. What if my grades aren’t as good as I wish they were?